Coaching is a proven way for people to overcome blocks and reach their full potential.

-If you’re team coaching, be clear on when you’re wearing the “manager hat” as opposed to when you’re wearing your “coaching hat.”
-Maintain trust with them, and be clear on when it’s time for work talk and when it’s time to share something personal in a safe space.
+If you’re coaching a team, be clear on when you’re wearing your “manager hat” as opposed to your “coaching hat.”
+Maintain trust with them and be clear on when it’s time for work talk and when it’s time to share something personal in a safe space.

-Coaching is all about mutual respect between coach and coachee, don’t lose that respect by breaking the trust.
+Coaching is all about mutual respect between coach and coachee so don’t lose that respect by breaking the trust.
 Keep the content of your coaching sessions private at all times.

 3. Refrain From Judgment

-Almost everything is allowed in a coaching session, but judgment is not one of them.
-Keep your personal views to yourself, and allow your clients to fully express themselves, share their beliefs, and be vulnerable.
+Many things are allowed in a coaching session but judgment is not one of them.
+Keep your personal views to yourself and allow your clients to fully express themselves, share their beliefs, and be vulnerable and imperfect.

-Being a good coach is all about empathy and being able to show your coachee you can relate.
-The more space you give them to share their vulnerabilities, the easier it will be for you to get to the bottom of their challenges and give them useful advice.
+Being a good coach is all about empathy whether you can relate to their personal situation or not.
+The more space you give them to share their vulnerabilities, the easier it will be for you to get to the bottom of their challenges and give them useful guidance.

 4. Remember, It’s About Them

-Wait, Is There A Difference Between Types of Coaches & Coaching Styles?
+Wait, Is There A Difference Between Types of Coaches and Coaching Styles?

 Glad you asked 😉